Music

 The study of music should complement the study of history, e.g., in the movement from Gregorian chant to polyphony.

-Students should learn the language of music, both in terms of musical notation and the ability of different instruments and notes to ‘tell stories.’
+Students should learn the language of music, both in terms of musical notation and the ability of different instruments and notes to ‘tell stories’.

-If possible, students should participate in a schola cantorum and, if possible, learn to play an instrument to internalize music, appreciate its beauty, and foster creativity and discipline.
+Students should participate in a schola cantorum and, if possible, learn to play an instrument to internalize music, appreciate its beauty, and foster creativity and discipline.